NanotrasenInc/YASSS13RTWCF/README.md

 # Building YASSS13RTWCF

-As you most probably know, we use Rust as our main framework language and Lua for our embedded language.
+As you most probably know, we use Rust as our main framework language and Python for our embedded language.
-After downloading the source code, all you need to do is install Rust and run the following command:
+After downloading the source code, all you need to do is install Rust and run the following commands:

-`cargo build`
+Unix: `make`

+Windows: `build.bat`

 This will compile the executable which you can subsequently run.
 Have fun!